 Dry matter production

 M2 produced 4.54% highest dry matter accumulation at 90 DAS than M1 but similar to M3 (2.27%).
+M4 has 5.56% lower value over M2.
 The lower values were attained is due to hindrance caused by unchopped residues.
-Better growth and development of wheat crop was possibly due to the enhanced soil health and micro-environment by implementation of the conservation-based management practices (Kumar 2000).
+Better growth and development of wheat crop was possibly due to the enhanced soil health and micro-environment by implementation of conservation-based management practices (Kumar 2000).
 Ram et al. (2013) and Dhar et al. (2014) reported that higher plant height, density of tillers per plant and dry matter accumulation was due to better soil hydro-thermal regime under mulching compared to no mulch treatment.
 Singh et al. (2015a) reported that all growth parameters, yield and yield attributes parameters were higher in ZT with full residue loads as compared to CT without residue.
 High water retention and release of nutrients to plant for a longer time where the crop residues are incorporated into soil gives taller plant height, total tillers and dry matter over control (Mbah and Nneji 2011).

 Results showed that dry matter were produced by T6 was 2.25% higher than T3 in 3-split application.
 But under all treatments T6 (2.28%) performed better than T1.
 It might be due to more nitrogen dose applied up to this stage than other treatments.
 Due to breaking down of some amount of residues prior to planting, reduces the extent of nitrogen immobilization.
 Ali et al. (2016) reported that increasing 30% of additional nitrogen + recommended NPK dose along with rice residue retention or incorporation of rice residue retention + Sesbania along with a recommended dose of fertilizers (RDF) resulted in higher dry matter than residue retention or incorporation with RDF or residue removal or burning, due to cumulative effect of low carbon-nitrogen.
 This is also supported by the findings of Meeluet al. (1994).
 Kumar et al. (2016) reported that dry matter production was significantly differed with tillage and residue management along with nitrogen application.
 Nitrogen level at 150 kg/ha results in an increase in plant height, because of its immense effects on cell enlargement.
 Kumar et al. (2017) stated that among nitrogen application timing, 3-split doses viz.
 1/3rd as basal, 1/3rd after 1st irrigation and 1/3rd after 2nd irrigation were significantly superior with respect to physiological indices which resulted in higher biomass accumulation than the rest of the treatments.
 Chaudhary et al. (2017) concluded that the higher dry matter accumulation in zero tillage with residue retention might be due to moderated soil temperature, favourable soil moisture and improved soil biota by a constant supply of nutrients through mineralization of rice residues.
 Better light interception resulted in more dry matter production in zero tillage wheat with residue retention situation than without residue application under ZT as well as CT practices (Ram et al.2013).